 Week 21 - Using Future tense as a tool to speak of the past - plans, predictions, and plans.

-Week 22 - Understanding articles and its importance in sentence construction.
+Week 22 - Understanding articles and their importance in sentence construction.
 Kinds of articles and comprehending whether a sentence needs one or not.

 Week 23 - Understanding obligations and the correct way to express the same.